 3. Approximate square footage of facility.

-4. Length of period employed at facility.
+4. Length of period employed at or contracted with facility.

 5. Company recommendation / rating of contractor’s services.

 6. Types of services performed by contractor at this facility.

 If bidding as a master franchise for a franchisee, the references submitted shall be for that franchisee recommended for this contract and the recommeneded franchisee shall sign the bid in addition to the master franchise owner.